kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/18-custom-lightbox/02-custom-lightbox-p2.md

 ## Less generic class name
 * We add `open-modal` class name in case we have other `btn` instances on our page
+* We obviously don't want the modal to open on every button click
+* So we differentiate the buttons we want to open a modal by giving them a distinctive class name

 ```html
 <div class="site-header__menu-content">